Update: After some discussion on Facebook, I thought I’d talk more about the growing trend in virtual bike trainers. Go there now

 When it’s oh-dark-thirty in the middle of winter and you’re peeking at your alarm clock from the comfy confines of a toasty bed, it can be really, really challenging to assume an upright position and get out there on your bike.

 A trainer can remove the sting of a cold winter chill; you still have to turn the pedals over, but it can be much easier to fit in those shorter midweek rides indoors.
 I’ve already written about the importance of having a well structured workout when you ride indoors.
-This article is designed to help you purchase your first or next bike trainer.
+This article is designed to help you purchase your first or next indoor bicycle trainer.

 Not all bike trainers are created equal

 There are three different types of resistance trainers: wind, magnetic, and fluid.
 Each type of bike trainer has it’s benefits and drawbacks, and the better the quality of the trainer, the more resistance it will provide, and generally speaking, the longer it will last.

 Wind trainers generate resistance using a fan.
 These types of trainers provide a decent workout, but the sound they produce is akin to a cat in heat moonwalking on burning asphalt.
 In other words, they scream.
 They also are fairly inexpensive, so if you are willing to live with the noise, you can get a good trainer at a fairly low price.
 They are probably best used for sprint training.
 A wind trainer like the Kinetic Cyclone produces resistance ranging from 5-1000 watts, so it would accommodate most cyclists.
 Wind trainers typically cost between $150-300.